 Thermocouples have been around forever and are a great way to measure temperature.
 They have a very large range, are robust and come in all kinds of lengths, varying tip configurations, and variety sheaths.

 The challenge with using thermocouples is with the need for what is known as cold junction compensation and the need to detect a very small voltage change for every degree in a change of temperature.

 Fortunately, there are chips like the MAX6675 that make connecting a thermocouple to your Arduino an affordable breeze.
 The device measures the output of a K Thermocouple and provides the result to the Arduino via an SPI interface.

-The MAX6675 Thermocouple Sensor Module makes use of the Maxim MAX6675 K-Thermocouple to digital converter IC to provide a microcontroller compatible digital serial interface (SPI compatible) to provide an accurate temperature compensated measurement of the supplied K-Type thermocouple sensor.
+The MAX6675 Thermocouple Sensor Module makes use of the Maxim MAX6675 K-Thermocouple to digital converter IC to provide a microcontroller compatible digital serial interface (SPI compatible) to provide accurate temperature-compensated measurement of the supplied K-Type thermocouple sensor.

 The data is output in a 12-bit resolution, SPI compatible, read-only format.
 MAX6675 converter resolves temperatures to 0.25°C, allows readings as high as +1024°C, and exhibits thermocouple accuracy of 8 LSBs for temperatures ranging from 0°C to +700°C.

 The pin-outs for this module are shown in the illustration below.
 Click on the image to make it larger.

 - SO: The module’s serial output.
 Your Arduino will read this output.

 - CS: Chip Select.
 Setting low selects the Module and tells it to supply an output that is synchronized with a clock

 - SCK: The Serial Clock… input from your Arduino.